csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 If $x(t)$ is a sample function of a stationary process, and if the ensemble mean $\mathbb{E}[X(t)]$ of $X(t)$ equals the time average $\langle x(t) \rangle$, $X(t)$ is called an **ergodic process in the mean**.<br>
 Also, if the ensemble correlation $\mathbb{E}[X(t)X^{T}(t+\tau)]$ of $X(t)$ equals the time correlation $\langle x(t)x^{T}(t+\tau) \rangle$, $X(t)$ is called a **correlation ergodic process in the mean**.<br>

-In random sequence, time average and time correlation is defined as formula [3] and formula [4] respectively.
+In a random sequence, time average and time correlation are defined as equations [3] and [4], respectively.

 <p align="center">
     <span>&lt; $x(k)$ &gt; $=lim_{T \rightarrow \infty} \frac{1}{2N+1}\sum_{k=-n}^{N}x(k)$</span>